tobiasli/Squash/README.md

 # Squash
 Suite of scripts for booking squash sessions automatically.
 <br/>
-The user specifies their login-specifics along with a series of sessions the user wants to play squash.
-The program parses the config, and if the squash sessions are within the booking limit (the day before the session), the program will attempt to book the session.
+When setup as a Scheduled Task, the script will fetch login details and session information from the yaml-config and if the squash sessions are within the booking limit (the day before the session), the program will attempt to book each session.
 <br/><br/>
 The program has a hardcoded court preference of 1, 6, 2, 5, 4 and 3.